Waste Emissions Calculator: Reducing your business’s carbon footprint

 Reducing the carbon footprint of business waste entails sending less waste to landfills, which reduces businesses’ landfill tax liabilities, saving them money.

-Besides this general economic shift, businesses in some carbon-critical sectors like heavy industry and aviation have an allocated emissions reduction in line with the UK’s Emissions Trading Scheme (ETS), so reducing emissions is to their financial benefit.
+Businesses in some carbon-critical sectors like heavy industry and aviation have an allocated emissions reduction in line with the UK’s Emissions Trading Scheme (ETS), so reducing emissions is to their financial benefit.